Hebrew University of Jerusalem

 - Boren Award for International Study - nationally competitive award for study in an underrepresented destination.
 This scholarship has one application each year due in February so apply early for Spring programs!

 Start by attending a Study Abroad 101 information session to learn the basics about study abroad as well as your next steps.
-Then, schedule an appointment with the study abroad adviser listed at the top of this page to move on to Phase 2!
+Then, log in to iadvise.ou.edu/studyabroad to schedule an appointment with the study abroad adviser for the Middle East to move on to Phase 2!

 |Dates / Deadlines:|